 The study programmes Maritime Management and Logistics Management are entirely taught in English and its core courses are equivalent to those in the Business Administration Programme.
 For the programme Business Administration students can also choose to have the whole Programme taught in English.

 Please be aware that when choosing courses from different study programmes and different years, they may overlap.
 Schedules will be available approximately two weeks before arrival.
-For courses from Maritime, Logistics and Media Management some prerequisites may be required.
+For certain courses prerequisites may be required.
 Please check our module descriptions.

-Master students wanting to do an exchange at HSBA may join our M.Sc. elective modules in Finance, Marketing or Entrepreneurship and a course in HR & Leadership from January to March/April (subject to availability).
-For more details, please contact us or the international office at your university.
+Master students wanting to do an exchange at HSBA may join our MSc Global Management & Governance elective modules in Finance, Marketing or Entrepreneurship and a course in HR & Leadership from January to March/April (subject to availability).
+For more details, please contact us or the international office at your University.

 HSBA offers four terms of approx. three months each.
 Exams take place during the last week of each term.
 Students may come on exchange for one or two terms.
 Three terms may be arranged in exceptional cases by prior agreement.